SFU-CMPT-372-Spring-2024-Group-24/372-24-project/README.md

 git commit -m "[Comment]"  # write a reasonable commit log
 ```
 > [!NOTE]
-> In the commit message, mention the issue number # of the issue created in step 2.
+> In the commit message, mention the issue number # of the issue created in step 2 (if any).

 ### 5. Sync with the main branch and resolve conflicts
 ```